Continuous Patrolling Games: Brief Attacks on Arbitrary Networks

 \begin{corollary} If $Q$ is a tree with $l$ leaf arcs, then \begin{enumerate} \item[(i)] $V \geq \frac{\alpha}{\mu +l\alpha /2}$, \item[(ii)] with equality if all leaf arcs have length at least $\alpha /2$. \end{enumerate} \end{corollary} \begin{proof} To establish (ii), note that trees have no circuits, so the generalized girth $g^{\ast }$ is twice the length of its smallest leaf arc, so by assumption, $\alpha \leq g^{\ast}$.
 The result now follows from Theorem~\ref{thm:gen-girth}.
 For (i), consider the patrol $S_2^{\alpha}$.
 Note that between any two visits by $S_2^{\alpha}$ to a point of $Q$, a leaf node is visited.
 Hence the return times exceed the time $\alpha $ that $S_2^{\alpha}$ stops at that node, and the result follows from Theorem~\ref{k-tour}(i) with $k=2$ and $L=2\mu+l\alpha$. \end{proof}

 For example, consider the tree $Q$ depicted in Figure~\ref{fig:dog-tree}.
 The number of leaf arcs is $l= 5$, the generalized girth is $g^*= 2$ and total length is $\mu= 9$, so by Theorem~\ref{thm:gen-girth}, the value of the game is $\alpha/(9 + 5\alpha/2)$ for $\alpha \le 2$.
+We will later solve the game for $\alpha \le 4$, using Theorem~\ref{theorem:trees}.